Regulating two distinct body plans from a single genome

 Marine invertebrates are characterized by a rich array of life history strategies; some species are direct-developers, like most developmental model species, where the adult body plan emerges straight from the embryo.
 However, most marine invertebrates have a distinct larval body plan that only develops features of the adult body plan late in larval development, often months following embryogenesis.

 We are taking a genomic approach to investigate how this dramatic transformation takes place and how cellular composition changes through metamorphosis.
-A collaboration with Pacific BioSciences and Dan Rohksar's lab at UC Berkeley has delivered a very high quality genome assembly.
-This high quality resource allows the use of a single cell RNAseq approach to determine how the cellular composition of the larval body plan changes through the process of metamorphosis and get back to the question of how a single genome regulates the formation of two distinct body plans.
-This work is a collaborative effort with BioHub and Dan Rohksar's lab.
+A collaboration with Pacific Biosciences and Dan Rohksar's lab at UC Berkeley has delivered a very high-quality genome assembly.
+This high-quality resource then made it possible to partner with the CZ Biohub through their intercampus award program to use a single cell RNAseq approach to determine how the cellular composition of the larval body plan changes through the process of metamorphosis.
+This has provided a unique perspective how a single genome regulates the formation of two distinct body plans.
+This work has been a highly collaborative effort and we are grateful to have partnered to do the analysis with Blair Benham-Pyle and Carolyn Brewster in Alejandro Sánchez Alvarado’s lab.

 Gonzalez, P., Jiang, J. Z., & Lowe, C. J. (2018) The development and metamorphosis of the indirect developing acorn worm Schizocardium californicum (Enteropneusta: Spengelidae).
 Frontiers in zoology, 15(1), 1-24.
 DOI:10.1186/s12983-018-0270-0